Discover Habit Stacking For Better Productivity

 What is Habit Stacking?

-The purpose of habit stacking is that it offers a structured approach to forming simple and repeatable new habits by combining them with existing routines.
+Habit stacking is simply the act of attaching a new habit to an existing one.
+It offers a structured approach to forming simple and repeatable new habits by giving them an anchor with the existing routines.

 Benefits of Habit Stacking